We don’t want to be too dramatic, but sometimes sensory books can be a lifesaver!

 If you’re family holiday packing list doesn’t have quiet books on it, you’ll want to add it right away.
 Busy books are great at keeping kids quiet on the plane, entertained at the beach, and content at the hotel between activities.
 A holiday really feels like a holiday when you’ve got sensory books on hand.

-We’ve all had those days – the house is a mess, dinner is not made, emails keep coming through and the kids are running around like headless chickens.
+We’ve all had those days – the house is a mess, dinner is not made, emails keep coming through and the kids are running around wanting constant attention.
 The best thing to do is get the kids sorted with a reliable activity that will keep them busy for a good fifteen minutes while you can regroup.
 Quiet books have kept more than a few parents sane during those ‘need a cuppa!’ moments.

 We’d love to hear when your Pretty Childish quiet book saved the day for you!